-The Unmanned Systems Research Laboratory (USRL) is part of the Energy, Environment and Water Research Center (EEWRC) of The Cyprus Institute and offers on-site facilities and related infrastructure for research, development, and testing of technologies related to UASs (Unmanned Aerial Systems).
+The Unmanned Systems Research Laboratory (USRL) is part of the Climate and Atmosphere Research Center (CARE-C) of The Cyprus Institute and offers on-site facilities and related infrastructure for research, development, and testing of technologies related to UAVs (Unmanned Aerial Vehicles).
 The USRL was established in 2009 through the Infrastructure Project: Autonomous Flying Platforms for Atmospheric and Earth Surface Observations (APAESO).
 The project was supported through the Research Promotion Foundation (RPF) of Cyprus (ΝΕΑ ΥΠΟΔΟΜΗ/ΝΕΚΥΠ/0308/09) with main objective of creating the required infrastructure for carrying out atmospheric and Earth-surface observations.
 After the successful implementation of the APAESO infrastructure the USRL managed to attract new funding opportunities in numerous Research and Development Projects

 The mission of the USRL is to provide high-quality observations of atmospheric pollutants and other parameters relevant to air quality and climate change.
 Taking advantage of several other CyI infrastructures, such as the instrumentation and analytical laboratories for testing and qualifying miniaturized sensors, as well as a private runway and dedicated airspace at our Cyprus Atmospheric Observatory (CAO) at Agia Marina Xyliatou, USRL performs regular (weekly) UAV flights to document and contrast long range transported pollution from three continents (Europe, Africa and West Asia) and dust aerosols from the largest desert regions in the world (Sahara, Middle East).